dpenkler/linux-usbtmc/README.md

 a kernel.org release:
  - module params
  - 32 bit support for IVI USBTMC_IOCTL_CTRL_REQUEST and USBTMC_IOCTL__READ/WRITE on 64 bit platforms.

+Note: The initial version incorporated into the 14.6.0 kernel release used POLLIN / select readfds for SRQ notifications.
+This was changed to POLLPRI / select exceptfds in the version incorporated in the 4.19.0 and subsequent kernel release.

 All the USBTMC-USB488 features are available in the standard kernel.org releases >= 4.19.0